Florida Exemptions from Creditors

 - Must also reside on the property as of January 1 of the year of the application.

-Call Today for Affordable Legal Representation
+Call Today for Affordable Legal Representation from a Florida Exemptions Attorney

 The Golden Law Group specializes in legal matters pertaining to bankruptcy law.
 Lead Attorney G. Donald Golden is board-certified in consumer bankruptcy law by the American Board of Certification.
 He has a level of expertise in the area of consumer bankruptcy that has helped numerous consumers and struggling small businesses in Florida regain their footing and move forward in life with a fresh start.